andrewferlitsch/epipog-nosql/README.md

-"# epipog v1.1"
+"# epipog v1.2"

 EpiPog is an “open source” program for developing design models for NoSQL databases.
 It’s target audience includes both academic researchers/students as well as those looking to deploy a NoSQL database for commercial uses.

 # This Release

-This release is a demonstration of the second phase of creating IP (1st stage), turning IP into Technology (2nd stage), and Technology into Product (3rd stage).
+This release (v1.2) is a demonstration of the second phase of creating IP (1st stage), turning IP into Technology (2nd stage), and
+Technology into Product (3rd stage).
+In this phase, we have developed a complete NoSQL data pipeline that supports an RDBMS, Document (JSON) and columnar (CSV) data stores.

+The database is designed using OOP principles with each stage in the pipeline uses an abstract factory design pattern.
+Using this pattern, any stage in the pipeline can be replaced with another algorithm or process injection at run-time, allowing the pipeline to reconfigure and adapt to changing conditions and input, while running in memory.

+The database in this release has a complete command line interface.
+There is a partial micro-services interface.
+This **first release**, combined with our blogs and tutorials to be an effective resource in learning and expanding your understanding, skills and development of data pipelines, databases and extract transform load processes (ETL).

 [Process Methodology](https://github.com/andrewferlitsch/epipog/blob/master/sprints/Methodology.pptx)

-Epipog is development following Agile methodologies using test-driven development.
+Epipog is developed following **Agile/Scrum** methodologies using **Test-Driven Development (TDD)**.

 [Sprints] (https://github.com/andrewferlitsch/epipog/wiki)